 Details of this algorithm have been described here.
 For convenience, we will briefly summarize it here.

 A Monte-Carlo simulation is used to price a portfolio of LIBOR swaptions.
 Thousands of possible future development paths for the LIBOR interest rate are simulated using normally-distributed random numbers.
 For each of these Monte-Carlo paths, the value of the swaption portfolio is computed by applying a portfolio payoff function.
 The equations for computing the LIBOR rates and payoff are given here.
-Furthermore, the sensitivity of the portfolio value with respect to changes in the underlying interest rate is computed using an adjoint method.
+Furthermore, the sensitivity of the portfolio value with respect to changes in the underlying interest rate is computed using Adjoint Algorithmic Differentiation (AD).
 This sensitivity is a Greek, called λ, as detailed here.
 Both the final portfolio value and the λ value are obtained by computing the mean of all per-path values.

 The figure below illustrates the algorithm: